caraya/personal-blog/content/blog/building-an-ai-powered-digital-object-repository.md

 ### Key Steps & Technologies

-1. **Containerization**: `docker-compose.yml` was set up to define three main services:
-    * `postgres`: A PostgreSQL database using the `pgvector/pgvector` image to enable vector similarity searches.
+* **Containerization Strategy**: The docker-compose.yml defines the core stack:
+  * postgres: Uses the pgvector/pgvector image.
+Standard Postgres cannot efficiently perform vector similarity searches; pgvector adds the necessary indexing and distance operators (like cosine similarity).
-    * `app`: The Node.js backend running on Fastify.
+  * app: A Node.js backend running Fastify for high-throughput API handling.
-    * `client`: The React frontend served by Vite's development server.
+  * client: A Vite-based React development server.

-2. **Backend Foundation (Node.js/Fastify)**:
-    * A Fastify server was created to handle API requests.
-    * Database connection logic was implemented using the `pg` library.
-    * A critical `db-init` service was added to the Docker Compose setup.
-This service runs `src/init-db.js` to create the necessary database tables (`documents`, `api_usage_logs`, etc.) only after the `postgres` service is healthy, solving a common race condition during startup.
+* **Handling Startup Race Conditions**: Multi-container setups often suffer from race conditions where the API attempts to connect before the database is ready.
+I implemented a dedicated db-init service in Docker.
+It runs src/init-db.js to define schemas (documents, api_usage_logs) only after the postgres service reports a healthy status.

-3. **Content Ingestion & Processing**:
+* **Content Ingestion & Vectorization**:
-    * **File Uploads**: An endpoint (`/api/documents/upload`) was created using `@fastify/multipart` to handle file uploads.
-The original files are stored in the `./uploads` directory.
-    * **URL Scraping**: An endpoint (`/api/urls`) was built to accept a URL.
-It uses `axios` to fetch the HTML and `cheerio` to parse it.
-The extracted text content is then cleaned.
+  * **Ingestion**: The backend exposes endpoints for file uploads (via @fastify/multipart) and URL scraping (via axios and cheerio).
-    * **Text-to-Vector**: For every new file or URL, the extracted text is sent to the OpenAI API to generate vector embeddings using the `text-embedding-ada-002` model.
+  * **Text-to-Vector**: Upon ingestion, text is cleaned and sent to the OpenAI API (text-embedding-ada-002).
+This converts the semantic meaning of the text into a high-dimensional vector.
-    * **Storage**: The document's metadata (title, source), extracted content, and vector embedding are all stored in the `documents` table in the PostgreSQL database.
+  * **Storage**: The metadata, raw text, and the vector array are stored atomically in the documents table.

 ## Phase 2: Frontend Implementation & UI

-With the backend capable of handling data, the focus shifted to building a user-friendly interface with React.
+With the data layer operational, I shifted to the frontend.
+The UI needed to be clean but capable of handling complex interactions like file uploads and notebook management.

-### Frontend Component Architecture
+### Component Architecture

-The UI is structured around pages and reusable components, managed by React Router for navigation.
+The application state is managed via React Router, splitting the view logic into distinct Pages and shared Components.

 ```mermaid
 graph TD